Don James is a Canadian poet, who is also my friend. He has been writing his plain-speaking poetry for many years.

-This is the southern part of Manitoba, where Don lives.
-The flatness of the landscape surely must affect his poetry.
+This is the southern part of Manitoba, where Don lived.
+The flatness of the landscape surely affected his poetry.

 Above, and Clouds, at top: Having such a big sky can influence your thinking.